[email protected]

 What constitutes this exploration is varied, and I have been invested in projects involving bodies and stethoscopes, nanotechnology, site-specific sound installations, collective (multi-media) improvisations, physical computing, environmental sensing, and spatial sound devices.
 I am most recently interested in the creative use of environmental databases to create aesthetic, mediated, experiences of natural phenomenon, stemming from a long interest in the history and poetics of Aeolian devices.
 As well as creating aesthetic experiences, i am also working on projects that explore the way memory, nostalgia, intimacy and distance can be narrated through physical and digital/networked geographies.

 During my doctoral research at DXARTS in the University of Washington, i was supervised by artists Juan Pampin, James Coupe and Richard Karpen.
 I was also mentored by Dr Edward Shanken, author of the canonical “Art and Electronic Media” published by Phaidon Press in 2009, and was his Research Assistant in the “Systems” publication in the Whitechapel Documents of Contemporary Art series.
 I am a visiting artist at the UCLA ArtSci Center and worked on a large interdisciplinary project on bird communication from 2015-18, where we explored the poetics of interspecies communication and interaction through site-specific installation and spatial sound with ultrasonic and ambisonic technologies.
+I have also been a resident artist at the Atmospheres of Sound project there, as well as with the Biofrictions project hosted by Marta De Menezes at Cultivamos Cultura in Portugal.
+With my long time collaborator Mick Lorusso, i have also been a resident artist at the Coalesce Centre for Biological Arts hosted by Paul Vanouse and Solon Morse.

 I am also a free-lance sound-designer and co-founded the Loft Collective, the sound-design arm of the audio production house Beep Studios based in Singapore.
 I have worked as an audio engineer, an videographer, executive producer (MTVAsia), a musician and several other unrelated side-jobs that are at the corner of exciting and embarrassing.

-Please contact me for my CV
+Please contact me for my CV or condensed artistic portfolio

-My York University Sensorium profile can be found HERE
+Sensorium profile HERE

-y SymbioticA profile can be found HERE
+SymbioticA profile HERE